 - Server: A popular choice for corporations who can shell out the startup costs (server purchase, installation time), with data security, and updating features and functionalities part of the liability as well.

-- Cloud-based: Online CRM systems are cost effective due to their monthly fee payment structure which is calculated based on how many users require access, along with this fee comes installation and frequent feature updates.
+- Cloud-based: Online CRM systems are cost-effective due to their monthly fee payment structure which is calculated based on how many users require access, along with this fee comes installation and frequent feature updates.
 A downside, however, is that data security may be compromised if the system provider finds themselves having to shut shop.

-Key features of a CRM system
+Key Features of a CRM System

-Like any other software tool, the abilities of your CRM system wholly depends on the features it includes.
+Like any other software tool, the abilities of your CRM system wholly depend on the features it includes.
 At the very least, your CRM system should allow you to consolidate customer information onto a single database so that customer data is easily accessible to those who need it.
 Here are other features your CRM system should (or could) have:

-Where customer data, such as contact details, demographics, sales history, and interactions, is placed in a centralized location for employees to easily retrieve required information.
+Where customer data, such as contact details, demographics, sales history, and interactions, is placed in a centralized location for employees to easily retrieve the required information.

-Your CRM system should allow you to mark sales leads from prospect to conversion, as well as to track and analyze activities, deals, and tasks all in the one spot.
+Your CRM system should allow you to mark sales leads from prospect to conversion, as well as to track and analyze activities, deals, and tasks all in one spot.

 With workflow automation features on your CRM system, your business process will be simplified, allowing you to focus on more substantial and creative matters — which can only improve the overall process, right?